 Spiritually: The themes surrounding this moon are release, letting go, and forgiveness.
 Like the moon gradually letting go of its size, you may be ready to let go of all the baggage you’ve been carrying.
 Throughout the month, you may have experienced many challenges.
 It's under this moon that you will let go of things like grudges, anger, and regret.
 Set down anything that feels too heavy and pointless to continue carrying.

 Scientifically: The moon appears like a toenail in the sky.
 This phase of the lunar cycle (aka the balsamic moon) reveals the final bit of light just before the darkness of the new moon.

 Spiritually: This is your chance to surrender, rest, and recuperate.
 You may feel somewhat empty during this time.
 You’ve gone through an entire moon cycle and things have come and gone — willingly or not.
 You are now getting ready to prepare for a new cycle.
 There’s not much to do but come to terms with what’s taken place and surrender to what’s no longer in your control.
-In other words, let fate take over the wheel.
+In other words, let fate take the wheel.